 - You may use the dress code with which you identify.

 - A gender-neutral bathroom/changing area is available, and belongings may be stored in our all-gender lockers.

 - Parents of young dancers, please help your dancers change in the dressing rooms – do not change in the lobby or hallway.

-- Dads with daughters and moms with sons who need help dressing – please use the family restroom for changing in order to avoid discomfort and embarrassment of other students.
+- Dads with daughters and moms with sons who need help dressing – please use the family restroom as needed.

-- If your teacher is not in the studio, wait quietly in the hallway until he/she arrives.
+- If your teacher is not in the studio, wait quietly in the hallway until they arrive.